 While awaiting space flight assignment, Dr. Thomas supported shuttle launch and landing operations as an Astronaut Support Person (ASP) at the Kennedy Space Center.
 He also provided technical support to the Space Shuttle Main Engine project, the Solid Rocket Motor project and the External Tank project at the Marshall Space Flight Center.
-In June 1995 Dr. Thomas was named as payload commander for STS-77 and flew his first flight in space on Endeavour in May 1996.
+In June 1995, Dr. Thomas was named as payload commander for STS-77 and flew his first flight in space on Endeavour in May 1996.
 He next trained at the Gagarin Cosmonaut Training Center in Star City, Russia in preparation for a long-duration flight.
 In 1998, he served as Board Engineer 2 aboard the Russian Space Station Mir for 130 days.
 From August 2001 to November 2003, Dr. Thomas served as Deputy Chief of the Astronaut Office.
-Dr. Thomas completed his fourth space flight on STS-114 and has logged over 177 days in space.
-He is currently working issues for the Exploration Branch of the Astronaut Office.
+Dr. Thomas completed his fourth space flight on STS-114 and has logged more than 177 days in space.
+He retired from NASA in February 2014.

-STS-102 Discovery (March 8-21, 2001) was the eighth Shuttle mission to visit the International Space Station and Dr. Thomass third flight.
+STS-102 Discovery (March 8 to March 21, 2001) was the eighth shuttle mission to visit the International Space Station and Dr. Thomas’s third flight.
 Mission accomplishments included the delivery of the Expedition-2 crew and logistics resupply with the Leonardo Multi-Purpose Logistics Module, and the return to earth of the Expedition-1 crew.
-During the mission, Dr. Thomas performed an EVA of 6.5 hours to install components to the outside of the space station.
+During the mission, Dr. Thomas performed a 6.5-hour spacewalk to install components to the outside of the space station.
 Mission duration was 307 hours and 49 minutes.